 - Repeated Calls:If someone calls you twice within three minutes, the call won’t be silenced.

 - Do Not Disturb While Driving: Limit notifications while driving which can be set to Automatically, When Connected to Car Bluetooth, or Manually.

 - Auto-Replies: Create automatic replies and decide who they’re sent to when in Do Not Disturb mode.

 That’s it, your iOS device will not automatically enter and exit Do Not Disturb mode at the same time every day.
 When a device is in Do Not Disturb mode, a moon icon is shown in iOS’s status bar at the top of the screen.

 To manually turn Do Not Disturb on and off, flip the Schedule switch to the OFF position and set Manual to the ON/OFF position to enable/disable the feature.

-Or, swipe up from the bottom of the screen to open Control Center, and then tap the crescent moon icon.
+Or, open Control Center, and then tap the crescent moon icon.
+You can also tap and hold to select a time.
 Manually entering and exiting Do Not Disturb mode won’t change your set scheduling times and options.

-How to schedule Do Not Disturb mode on OS X
+How to schedule Do Not Disturb mode on Mac